 DaVinci Resolve 15 released with Fusion built-in

-BlackMagic Design has announced the latest version of DaVinci Resolve, its editing, grading, digital audio and, as of this version, compositing application.
+UPDATED.
+BlackMagic Design has announced that the official version of DaVinci Resolve, its editing, grading, digital audio and, as of this version, compositing application is out of beta and available now.

 In DaVinci Resolve 15 Fusion comes built-in as a separate page.
 This brings over 250 of Fusions tools and 3D workspace directly into the NLE.
 According to Blackmagic, “adding Fusion […] has been a massive project that will be completed over the next 12-18 months.”
 To add a composited clip, users select a clip in the timeline on the Edit page and switch to the Fusion page to use the familiar node-based interface.
 This news does not affect the standalone version of Fusion which will remain available and projects created in the standalone version of Fusion can be copied and pasted into DaVinci Resolve 15 projects.